Leeds Beckett University - City Campus,

 The Charter is a voluntary programme, that adopts a whole–university approach to mental health, to support universities to become places that promote the mental health and wellbeing of all members of the university community.

-The principles of good practice, outlined in the Charter, have been arrived at through the synthesis of evidence in the literature and evidence gathered through a research and consultation process, which involved 181 universities and organisations.
+The principles of good practice, outlined in the Charter, have been arrived through a research and consultation process involving 181 universities and organisations.
 The Charter document was peer reviewed by a range of academic, clinical and research experts.

 Why is this important for our community?